-Next we snaked up Victoria Gardens (2 hectares, 4.9 acres), heading north along the line of the old river, at the bottom of a valley, steeper to the east than the west.
-And past the Old Astoria Cinema, built in 1933 in the Art Deco style; and where in 1966 I went as a very young lad with my sister to see Dr Zhivago, the first cinema outside London where it was shown and enjoying an 11-month run.
+Next, we snaked up Victoria Gardens (2 hectares, 4.9 acres), heading north along the line of the old river, at the bottom of a valley, steeper to the east than the west.
+And past the Old Astoria Cinema, built in 1933 in the Art Deco style; and where, in 1966 I went as a very young lad with my sister to see Dr Zhivago, the first cinema outside London where it was shown and enjoying an 11-month run.
 How I remembered the howls of the wolves across the icy tundra for many years to come … it closed as a cinema years ago, became a bingo hall for a period, and then fell out of use.
 Plans are afoot to re-develop it as student accommodation, not confident it will be there when I next pass..

-Next we take a sharp right (heading due east) up a flight of steps between two blocks of 12-storey flats to Richmond Heights, which affords views back to the centre of the city.
-This elevation reminds you, in case you had forgotten, that you have been walking up the Wellesbourne Valley, the river of which continues underground up the Pool Valley Rd (the A23) to the source of the river on the South Downs above Patcham.
+Next, we take a sharp right (heading due east) up a flight of steps between two blocks of 12-storey flats to Richmond Heights, which affords views back to the centre of the city.
+This elevation reminds you, in case you had forgotten, that you have been walking up the Wellesbourne Valley, the river of which has flowed underground from the Pool Valley Rd (the A23), originating on the South Downs above Patcham.

 Our route took us towards Queen’s Park (6.5 hectares, 16.1 acres), a very early public park.
 In 1825, Thomas Attree, a property owner and developer in Brighton, had acquired land to build a residential park surrounded by detached villas, inspired by Regent’s Park in London.
 He commissioned architect Charles Galloway to design it.
 Thomas renamed it after Queen Adelaide, consort of William IV.
 Queen Adelaide patronised the German Spa opened in 1825 at the south end of the park, which remained in operation until 1886 when it continued as a mineral water plant until 1960.
 It now houses the Royal Spa Nursery School.
-Thomas’ plan never fully (in fact only very partially) materialised and the surrounding housing is mostly late Victorian with some late 20th century infill and replacement.
+Thomas’ plan never fully (in fact only very partially) materialised and the surrounding housing is mostly late Victorian with some late 20th-century infill and replacement.

 The first settlement in the Brighton area was here in Whitehawk Camp, directly opposite today’s racecourse stands, dating back to the Neolithic period between 3,500 BC and 2,700 BC.
 Archaeologists have only partially explored it, but have found numerous burial mounds, tools and bones, suggesting it was a place of some importance.

 Brighton Racecourse staged its first race in 1783; and according to legend, George IV, when still Prince of Wales, invented hurdle racing nearby whilst out riding with aristocratic friends.
 They found some sheep pens which they proceeded to jump for a bit of fun.
-The racecourse was home for a while to top class racing, and was attended by fashionable society; but it drifted out of fashion when the Prince and his friends lost interest.
+The racecourse was home for a while to top class racing and was attended by fashionable society, but it drifted out of fashion when the Prince and his friends lost interest.
 The course began to thrive again, however, with the arrival of the railway, which enabled London punters to have a day at the races by the seaside.

 The shape of the track is also a particular feature of the course – it takes the form of a horseshoe one and a half miles long, making it one of only two British courses not to form a complete circuit (the other being Epsom).

-Taking the tunnel beneath the racecourse, we came out in the extensive and amazing Tenantry Down Allotments.
+Taking the tunnel under the racecourse, we came out in the extensive and amazing Tenantry Down Allotments.
 The land was purchased by the council in the 1880s and has been used for allotments ever since.
 The council website records that there are 274 plots with a waiting list of 144, the waiting list taking about three years!
-So popular, and the day we passed by a hive of early summer activity.
+So popular, and the day we passed, it was a hive of early summer activity.
 And they enjoy the most amazing views over Brighton, which must make it hard on occasion to focus on the job in hand, especially if it’s back-breaking digging.